A company that has achieved SOC 2 type II certification has proven its system is designed to keep its clients’ sensitive data secure

-For starters, SOC refers to Service Organization Controls.
-These are comprised of a series of standards designed to help measure how well a given service organization controls its information.
-The purpose of these standards is to provide confidence and peace of mind for organizations when they partner with third parties.
-A SOC organization will have been audited by an independent certified public accountant who determined the firm has the appropriate SOC safeguards and procedures in place.
+For starters, SOC is a system of service organization controls.
+SOC stands for “system and organization controls,” and the controls are a series of standards designed to help measure how well a given service organization conducts and regulates its information.
+The purpose of SOC standards is to provide confidence and peace of mind for organizations when they engage third-party vendors.

 The SOC 2 framework includes five key sections, forming a set of criteria called the Trust Services Principles.
 These include:

-SOC 2 type II
+SOC 2 Type II Certification Requirements

 A company that has achieved SOC 2 Type II certification has proven its system is designed to keep its clients’ sensitive data secure.
 When it comes to working with the cloud and related I.T. services, such performance and reliability is absolutely essential and increasingly required by regulators, examiners, and auditors.